davesrocketshop/Rocket/README.md

 ## Materials

 As of version 1.0, FreeCAD has an extensive material system built in.
 This workbench uses that material system and for that reason requires v1.0 of the core product.
+Earlier versions of the product will load earlier less capable versions of this workbench.

 Materials are set automatically on import when available.
 The values chosen can be overridden by changing the material in the parts "Material" tab, or by right clicking on the part and selection "Material...".
 The appearance can also be changed by right clicking on the part and selection "Appearance...".
 Both of these operations can be done from within the part tree